Utility cycling: Cycling infrastructure

+Cycling infrastructure attempts to maximise cyclists safety against the other road users.
+The risk of collision with other road users remains high due to speed differences and poor visibility.
+Infrastructure such as segregated cycle lanes, advance stop lines, cycle routes and networks, roundabout design, speed management, and the use of colour all provide varying degrees of separation and protection from other road users.
+There is, however, a lack of published evidence identifying a change in rates of collisions after implementation of cycling infrastructure.

 Cycling is a common mode of transport in the Netherlands, with 36% of the people listing the bicycle as their most frequent mode of transport on a typical day as opposed to the car by 45% and public transport by 11%.
 Cycling has a modal share of 27% of all trips (urban and rural) nationwide.

 This high modal share for bicycle travel is enabled by unusually flat topography, excellent cycling infrastructure such as cycle paths, cycle tracks, protected intersections, ample bicycle parking and by making cycling routes shorter, quicker and more direct than car routes.

 In the countryside, a growing number of inter-city bicycle paths connect the Netherlands' villages, towns and cities: some of these paths are part of the Dutch National Cycle Network, a network of routes for bicycle tourism which reaches all corners of the nation.

 In cities modal share for bicycles is even higher, such as Amsterdam which has 38%.

+Cycling infrastructure attempts to maximise cyclists safety against the other road users.
+There is, however, a lack of published evidence identifying a change in rates of collisions after implementation of cycling infrastructure.